Triton-Robotics-Training/Week-4/classesOverview.md

 ### DJIMotor

 DJIMotor is the class we use to interface with motors.
 It both sends data to the motors and recieves feedback from them, but the appropriate static methods `s_sendValues()` and `s_getFeedback()` need to be called occasionally. `s_sendValues()` needs to be called less often however, or it will interfere with feedback.
 Once a motor is constructed according to physical specs and physically set settings, we can make it move with included functions.
-Docs here: [TR-mbed: DJIMotor Class Reference](https://triton-robotics.github.io/TR-mbed/classDJIMotor.html)
+Docs here: [TR-mbed: DJIMotor Class Reference](https://triton-robotics.github.io/TR-mbed/classDJIMotor.html).

+Also take a look at this ["miscellaneous" Docs](https://github.com/Triton-Robotics/TR-mbed/wiki/Docs)

 ### Chassis